estebanVillar/SHAKERS-AI-Project/README.md

 2.  **Start the Frontend (Streamlit UI):**
     Open a **second** terminal, activate the virtual environment, and run:
     ```bash
-    streamlit run app/Chat_app.py
+    python -m streamlit run app/Chat_app.py
     ```
     Your web browser should automatically open to the chat application.

 ## 5. How to Run the Evaluation

-To run the full, objective quality assessment of the RAG and recommendation systems:
+To run the full, objective quality assessment of the RAG and recommendation systems, there are two options:
+1. Run the evaluation in the terminal

-1. Ensure the backend server is running (see step 4.1).
+    1.1  Ensure the backend server is running (see step 4.1).
-2. Open a **third** terminal, activate the virtual environment, and run the evaluation script:
+    1.2  Open a **third** terminal, activate the virtual environment, and run the evaluation script:
         ```bash
          python evaluation.py
         ```
         The results will be printed to the console and saved in `evaluation_results.json`.
 You can also view a summary of the latest evaluation run on the "Metrics" page of the Streamlit app.
+2. Run the evaluation within the **metrics** page
+    Hit the button "Run full system evaluation" and wait for the process to finish.